leeruibin/RORem/README.md

 <sup>1</sup>The Hong Kong Polytechnic University, <sup>2</sup>OPPO Research Institute, <sup>3</sup>ByteDance, <sup>4</sup>The Hong Kong University of Science and Technology.

+⭐: If RORem is helpful to you, please help star this repo.
+Thanks! 🤗

 ## 📌 TODO
 <!-- ✅ -->
 - [x] ✅ RORem Dataset